Coordinate-Cat/osint-tools-cli/README.md

 CIPHER387/OSINT_STUFF_TOOL_COLLECTION
 (HTTPS://GITHUB.COM/CIPHER387/OSINT_STUFF_TOOL_COLLECTION)

-THIS IS A CHEAT SHEET THAT CAN BE VIEWED IN THE CLI.
+THIS IS A CLI VERSION OF THE ABOVE CHEAT SHEET FOR EASY ACCESS.
+IT CAN BE NAVIGATED WITHOUT USING COMMANDS OR THE CURSOR.

 ## INSTALL